AdobeDocs/target-developers/src/pages/implement/client-side/atjs/how-to-deployatjs/implement-target-without-a-tag-manager.md

 1. Download at.js.

-   Load this URL with the following structure:
+   Load this URL with the following structure.
+Loading this URL starts the download of your customized at.js file.

    ```
    https://admin<varname>admin number</varname>.testandtarget.omniture.com/admin/rest/v1/libraries/atjs/download?client=<varname>client code</varname>&version=<version number>